TAKT-R-D/design-pattern/architecture/topologies/index.md

+---
+sidebar_label: Introduction
+pagination_label: System Topologies Overview
+---

-# 🧩 System Topologies (System Configuration & Service Granularity)
+# System Topologies (System Configuration & Service Granularity)

 System Topologies covers the architecture layer dealing with **at what granularity to split the application and how to arrange/deploy it.**